saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ```

 :::tip Using Storage Id
-If you have an app you have uploaded to [Sauce storage](https://app.saucelabs.com/live/app-testing), you can also set the `app` capability to `"storage:xxxxxxxxx-xxxxxxx-xxx"` and enter the **FILE ID** for your app.
-This allows you to set which specific version you uploaded, otherwise if you use the file name, it will use the latest one uploaded with the exact same name.
+If your app has been uploaded to [Sauce storage](https://app.saucelabs.com/live/app-testing), you can set the `app` capability to `"storage:xxxxxxxxx-xxxxxxx-xxx"` and enter the **FILE ID** for your app.
+This allows you to set which specific version you uploaded.
+Otherwise, if you use the file name it will select the latest version uploaded with the exact same name.
 :::

 ---